egallego/bash_utils_data_science/README.md

-# Bash Commands for Data Science
+# Bash utils for Data Science
-This repository contain a list of commands/functions written as bash to make easier the data science daily work.
+This repository contain a list of commands/functions which aim to make easier the data science daily work.

 For an easy reading they have been sorted in different files.
 Find the list of files below: